probot/attachments/README.md

 # Probot: attachments

-A [Probot](https://github.com/probot/probot) add message attachments to comments on GitHub.
+A [Probot](https://github.com/probot/probot) extension to add message attachments to comments on GitHub.

 ## Usage